 Answer: No. Not if you want to hit your 2017 goals.

 Welcome to Seer Round Table – content driven by Seer employees talking through the latest trends in marketing.
 This is the product of seasoned marketers challenging the trends and each other to simply get to the best solutions.
 We walk away with action plans, testing strategies, and new perspectives.
-In this edition, we tackle VOICE SEARCH.
+In this edition, 14 folks sat down to tackle VOICE SEARCH MARKETING.

 You can’t stop hearing about the “sexiest” new marketing trend that is a “must” for 2017: VOICE SEARCH.
 You want to know how to get your company ready for it.